mufaroxyz/mufaroxyz/README.md

 ### Hey! 👋

-I'm a young software developer that codes in Typescript, based in Poland.
+I'm a 17 years old student from Poland that enjoys coding as a hobby as well as professionally.
+Currently TS/Rust

 <details>
   <summary> Statistics</summary>